elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade_review_algorithms.md

-And the base version of the rule cannot be determined And customized data_source field is different than the Elastic update in this upgrade (current version != target version) And current version and target version are not both array fields in data_source Then for data_source field the diff algorithm should output the target version as the merged version with a non-solvable conflict
-And data_source field should be returned from the `upgrade/_review` API endpoint And data_source field should be shown in the upgrade preview UI
+And the base version of the rule cannot be determined And customized data_source field is different than the Elastic update in this upgrade (current version != target version) And current version and target version are not both array fields in data_source Then for data_source field the diff algorithm should output the target version as the merged version with a solvable conflict And data_source field should be returned from the `upgrade/_review` API endpoint And data_source field should be shown in the upgrade preview UI